suterma/SqlSyringe/README.md

   * Only requests via HTTPS are accepted
   * The connection string must be provided by the user and is never stored

-I built this as an example project for learning MVC core.
+I built this as an example project for learning .NET core.

 ## Application